akhilub/portfolio-saas/README.md

 # References 👏🏻

-- Few Design Inspirations are taken from [Ashutosh Hathidara's Portfolio Project](https://github.com/ashutosh1919/masterPortfolio).
-- Some Design and Implementation Ideas are taken from [Saad Pasta's Portfolio Project](https://github.com/saadpasta/developerFolio).
+- Design Inspirations are taken from pool of portfolio template available over the internet.
+Noteable mention [Saad Pasta's Portfolio Project](https://github.com/saadpasta/developerFolio)
 - The Logo of MasterPortfolio is inspired from [prettier-logo](https://github.com/prettier/prettier-logo) for [prettier](https://github.com/prettier/prettier) designed by @ianstormtaylor.

 # akhilportfolio